 Everything That’s Known About Cardinals (account)

 Sylvia Halkin is a field biologist with a broad taxonomic background; her research is mainly on animal behavior.
 Her major research focus has been how birds use their vocal repertoires.
-She also teaches field courses abroad through the CCSU Center for International Education.
+She also teaches field courses abroad through the CCSU Global Engagement and Interdisciplinary Education.

 AUTH 2201